basakil/artifact-repo-sync/README.md

-**Welcome to our Nexus Project's Documentation!**&#x20;
+This project aims to provide solutions for *synchronizing air-gapped artifact repositories* (two separate Repo instances in an air-gapped environment).
+The firs implementation is aimed for Nexus (OSS) repo synch.

-This is our source of truth for all information related to our development and research process, includes the struggles that we have encountered.
+This readme (and referenced stuff) is/are our source of truth for all things related to our development and research process, including the problems we have faced.

 <br>

 # Project Goal

-This project aims to synchronize artifacts between two separate Nexus instances in an air-gapped environment.
-Here are the features this project requires:
+The solution is implemented in two steps: (Smart) Import (the new artifacts) from the source repo and export the imported artifacts to the target repo.
+Here are the initial features list for this project:

 - [x] Export
   - [x] All at once